2026 World Cup Power Rankings: Spain, Argentina Favorites; Norway the Dark Horses

 Understandably, hopes of a first-ever quarterfinal appearance in 2026 are high.
 Hajime Moriyasu’s side are well balanced, blending experience with youth, and boast genuine match-winning quality in players such as Real Sociedad’s Takefusa Kubo and Feyenoord striker Ayase Ueda, who has been in red-hot form this season.

-Questions over squad depth persist, and a group featuring Portugal, Tunisia and the winner of UEFA play-off B will test them—but a friendly victory over Brazil in October showed they can compete with the very best.
+Questions over squad depth persist, and a group featuring Sweden, Netherlands and Tunisia will test it—but a friendly victory over Brazil in October showed it can compete with the very best.

 Remnants of that era, most notably De Bruyne and Lukaku, remain and are still performing at a high level, but this is undeniably a period of transition for Rudi Garcia’s side.